jcarey03/presentations/README.md

 presentations
 =============

-Some presentations I have given
+Some presentations I have given.